ckan/extensions.ckan.org/extensions/harvest.md

 The following approach is the one generally used on CKAN deployments, and it will probably suit most of the users.
 It uses [Supervisor](http://supervisord.org), a tool to monitor processes, and a cron job to run the harvest jobs, and it assumes that you have already installed and configured the harvesting extension (See Installation if not).

 Note: It is recommended to run the harvest process from a non-root user (generally the one you are running CKAN with).
-Replace the user okfn in the following steps with the one you are using.
+Replace the user ckan in the following steps with the one you are using.

 1. Install Supervisor: